The ultimate Kakadu accommodation guide

 Its teeming wildlife and unique tours offer a world far removed from your own, yet with all the modern comforts of great accommodation, delicious meals and wine to enjoy at the end of each day.

-We've created a collection of the best quality budget accommodation options for you to enjoy that won’t break the bank.
-Whether you’re holidaying with the family, needing a get away with friends or a solo adventurer, our short list comes with all the trimmings to make for an unforgettable stay.
+Below we’ve listed the best quality budget accommodation options that won’t break the bank.
+Whether you’re holidaying with the family, needing a getaway with friends or a solo adventurer, these picks will make for an unforgettable stay.

 Marvel at the wildlife roaming the spacious and lush grounds from the comfort of this tropical property right in the heart of Kakadu National Park.
-Aurora Kakadu hotel is the perfect place to unwind and relax while enjoying the many attractions offered by the famous World Heritage-listed Kakadu National Park.
-Aurora Kakadu hotel is set in attractive, spacious and lush tropical surroundings offering a range of accommodation options from hotel rooms and cabins to shady, grassed camping sites.
+Aurora Kakadu hotel is the perfect place to unwind and relax while enjoying the many attractions in the World Heritage-listed park.
+Aurora Kakadu hotel is set in attractive, spacious and lush tropical surroundings offering a range of accommodation options, from hotel rooms and cabins to shady, grassed camping sites.

 Set in tranquil tropical surrounds, Kakadu Lodge is an ideal place to experience all that Kakadu National Park has to offer.
-The fully landscaped gardens provide shady grassed camping areas and comfortable accommodation in self-contained cabins.
-Recharge for the next day’s wild adventures with a dip in the pool and a sleep in the comfortable self-contained cabins, caravan and campsites.
+The fully-landscaped gardens provide shady grassed camping areas and comfortable accommodation in self-contained cabins.
+Recharge for the next day’s wild adventures with a dip in the pool and a sleep in the comfortable cabins, caravan and campsites.

 Anbinik Kakadu Resort

-Immerse yourself in unforgettable Kakadu National Park from the park’s tranquil tropical gardens and architecturally designed self-contained cottages.
+Immerse yourself in unforgettable Kakadu from the tranquil tropical gardens and architecturally designed self-contained cottages.

-Located in the World Heritage-listed Kakadu National Park, Lakeview Park Kakadu offers unique, architecturally designed self-contained accommodation set in tranquil tropical surroundings.
-The park is central to most of Kakadu National Park’s iconic attractions and is within walking distance of the Jabiru Town Plaza.
-Choose from cabin accommodation, bush bungalows or caravan and camping site.
+Lakeview Park Kakadu offers unique, architecturally designed self-contained accommodation set in tropical surroundings.
+The park is central to most of Kakadu’s iconic attractions and is within walking distance of the Jabiru Town Plaza.
+Choose from cabin accommodation, bush bungalows or caravan and camping sites.

 Step inside the belly of Kakadu’s most famous inhabitant: the crocodile, spending days roaming the north of Kakadu and nights in the pool and gardens.

-Indigenous owned Kakadu Crocodile Hotel is deluxe accommodation located in Jabiru, ideally located for visitors to explore the north of Kakadu, including Ubirr, Cahills Crossing and Magella Creek.
-See indigenous art including paintings and didgeridoo in the hotel art gallery and on the lobby and interior walls.
+Indigenous-owned Mercure Kakadu Crocodile Hotel is deluxe accommodation in Jabiru.
+It’s ideally located for visitors to explore the north of Kakadu, including Ubirr, Cahills Crossing and Magella Creek.
+See Aboriginal art including paintings and didgeridoos in the hotel art gallery and on the lobby and interior walls.

 Cooinda Lodge Kakadu